billfitzgerald/infosec-primer/testing_scenarios.md

 ## E9.2 Exploitability and Impact

 The exploitability and impact of information leakage depends on what information is leaked and how difficult it is to observe the leaked information.
-For example if an application embeds a student's date of birth (DOB) and home address in an https (encrypted) response to populate a name on a dashboard page (without displaying DOB or home address on the page), the impact is serious but an adversary must first take control of a user's account to view the information.
+For example, if an application embeds a student's date of birth (DOB) and home address in an https (encrypted) response to populate a name on a dashboard page (without displaying DOB or home address on the page), the impact is serious, but an adversary must first take control of a user's account to view the information.
 If the application does not use https for the transaction, an adversary must then only observe the unencrypted network traffic to access the sensitive information.

-Information that is compromised via information leakage will - in some cases - be damaging in its own right.
-In other cases, it can be used as a foundation for other more sophisticated attacks.
+Information that is compromised via information leakage will -- in some cases -- be damaging in its own right.
+In other cases, it can be used as a foundation for other, more sophisticated attacks.
 As a result, it is important to track when information leaks out, and then think about other ways that information could be used to structure other attacks.

 ## E9.3 Setup and Tests

 Because applications are implemented in different ways, there is no standardized method to test for information leakage.
 Testers should perform a full range of user interactions with the application and be watchful for extra information in system responses and transactions.
 Common ways that information can be leaked include (but are not limited to):

-* Request for user information returns sensitive information beyond what is necessary to display a page.
-This can be checked by loading a page (like a user profile page) and examining HTTP/HTTPS responses for extra information;
+* request for user information returns sensitive information beyond what is necessary to display a page.
+This can be checked by loading a page (such as a user profile page) and examining http/https responses for extra information;
-* Password recovery mechanism reveals user email account (if username is not email), or user's real name;
+* password-recovery mechanism reveals user email account (if username is not email) or user's real name;
-* Teacher account requests for class roster information return sensitive information beyond what is necessary about each of the students in a class;
+* teacher account requests for class roster information return sensitive information beyond what is necessary about each of the students in a class;
-* Websockets or other dynamic content update messages contain information about users beyond the scope of the logged-in account.
+* WebSockets or other dynamic content update messages contain information about users beyond the scope of the logged-in account.

 All of the examples listed above are real problems that have been observed and fixed in educational technology applications.

 ### E9.3.1 Examples of Information Leakage

 As seen in the example below, information leakage can reveal a broad range of information.
-When evaluating the potential significance of information leakage, it is necessary to evaluate whether the leak is sufficiently dangerous on its own, or whether the information could be used as the foundation for other, more complex attacks.
-For example, knowing a user ID isn't necessarily dangerous, but if the application uses user IDs in the URL (as described in E1 [Sensitive Information in URLs](testing_scenarios.md#h.testing-url-info)) an ID could potentially be used to craft an attack and compromise a user account.
+When evaluating the potential significance of information leakage, it is necessary to evaluate whether the leak is sufficiently dangerous on its own or whether the information could be used as the foundation for other, more complex attacks.
+For example, knowing a user ID isn't necessarily dangerous, but if the application uses user IDs in the URL (as described in E1 [Sensitive Information in URLs](testing_scenarios.md#h.testing-url-info)), an ID could potentially be used to craft an attack and compromise a user account.

 Additionally, information leakage can be used to assess the overall defensive posture of an application.
 If an application leaks information in places where it shouldn't, it can be an indicator of weak practices in areas that we cannot observe.

 #### E9.3.1.1 Email Leakage

-In the example shown below, a student password reset request reveals the email address of the student's parent.
+In the example shown below, a student password-reset request reveals the email address of the student's parent.

 <div align="center">
 <figure>
   <img alt="Parent contact information needlessly leaked via a password recovery request" src="images/image17.png" width="548.50" height="101.09" title="Parent contact information needlessly leaked via a password recovery request">
     <br>
-  <figcaption>Image Caption: Parent contact information needlessly leaked via a password recovery request.</figcaption>
+  <figcaption>Image Caption: Parent contact information needlessly leaked via a password-recovery request</figcaption>
 </figure>
 </div>